 It can be good to think about the end goal of your research proposal and develop your organization plan based on that goal.
-While you may still need to modify your plan as the research progresses, it's still good to have an idea about your plan and a system in place right from the start.
+You may still need to modify your plan as the research progresses but it's still good to have an idea about your plan and a system in place right from the start.
 The key is being able to find a system that works for you and following the system right from the beginning of the project.
 While this may seem like a simple task, it's easy for digital data to quickly get out of hand when organizational procedures are not followed.

 There are several pieces to keep in mind while setting up your file organization structure -

 File Version Control

 To keep track of versions of documents and datasets

 Use naming conventions